-- In areas marked by a solid yellow line on the right of the center line, or a "Do Not Pass" sign, or double yellow lines. - Within 100 feet of a railroad crossing. - Within 100 feet of a bridge, viaduct or tunnel. - When a car approaching from the opposite direction makes passing unsafe or will be within 200 feet of your vehicle prior to the completion of a passing maneuver. - On a hill or curve where it is not possible to see oncoming vehicles which might be close enough to be a hazard. - Within 100 feet of an intersection. - On the shoulder of the road. - When a school bus is stopped to load or unload passengers.
+- In areas marked by a solid yellow line on the right of the center line, or a "Do Not Pass" sign, or double yellow lines. - Within 100 feet of a railroad crossing. - Within 100 feet of a bridge, viaduct or tunnel. - When a car approaching from the opposite direction makes passing unsafe or will be within 200 feet of your vehicle prior to the completion of a passing maneuver. - On a hill or curve where it is not possible to see oncoming vehicles which might be close enough to be a hazard. - On the shoulder of the road. - When a school bus is stopped to load or unload passengers.